 Perhaps because of her short level, Ellie paid a lot of attention to the ground.
 She was constantly asking me how the stones “got this way”, or how these designs below her feet were shaped and built and cut.

-While most visitors to the castle look up and marvel at the colorful frescoes, we spent a lot of time marveling at the tiles and mosaics she kept pointing out below.
+While most visitors to the castle look up and marvel at the colourful frescoes, we spent a lot of time marvelling at the tiles and mosaics she kept pointing out below.

 Of course, it’s possible to visit Italy and do nothing but eat and drink.
-And when traveling with a young child, it’s almost better to visit as little museums as possible.
+And when travelling with a young child, it’s almost better to visit as little museums as possible.

 You may notice instantly, the coppia Ferarese, fragrant, twisted bread loaves.
-My first dinner was cappellacci alla zucca, pillows of egg-based ravioli.
+My first dinner was cappellacci alla zucca, egg-based ravioli pillows.
 And thanks to my kid, we found the characteristic restaurant, Osteria I Quattro Angeli.
 When in Ferrara, come here for the most delicious Tagliatelle al Ragu ever.

 Stumbling on The Oldest Wine Bar in the World

 In 1982, Olivier Bernier wrote about this ducal city.
 “And still there are squares and hidden churches.
 Just forget your map, allow yourself to get lost and you will find them.”

 And that was how Ellie and I wandered down Via Della Volta Street.

 There is no better teacher than a child to show you how to enjoy the simple pleasures in life.

 In Ferrara, we’d come without a plan or travel itinerary.
 And we found fun everywhere.